 For the crust

-- Biscuit: I am using Digestive biscuits for this Pistachio cheesecake, Graham cracker works too.
+- Biscuit: I am using Digestive biscuits for this No bake Pistachio cheesecake, Graham cracker works too.
 All you need is biscuit crumbs you can even bake your own biscuit if fancy making it totally from scratch

 - Sugar: I honestly don’t think that you need extra sugar for the crust given the biscuit already contains enough sugar plus it will be crunchy anyway